Social Media Guidelines

 News must be provided without charge or hidden reward for its use or publication and it is unethical under the PRII Codes of Ethics to attempt to deceive public opinion or its representatives.
 Failure to comply with can result in disciplinary action.
 It is also illegal under the Consumer Protection Act 2007, for editorial content to be used to promote a product if it is not made clear that the promotion is a paid promotion.

-As part of our activity in this area we held a roundtable discussion on Ethics and Social Media Engagement back at the start of February and we have developed the ‘PRII Guidelines on Engagement with Social Media Influencers’ to sit alongside our Code of Ethics.
-To help adoption of these we have also set out a number of principles for interaction for both PRII Members and separately their clients / employers on how they should approach their work with influencers.
+To help with the practical adoption of the The PRII Guidelines on Engagement with Social Media Influencers we set out a number of principles for interaction for both PRII Members and separately their clients / employers on how they should approach their work with influencers.

 It is forbidden under the PRII Codes of Ethics to attempt to deceive public opinion or its representatives.
 News must be provided without charge or hidden reward for its use or publication.
-Failure to comply with the PRII Codes of Ethics can result in disciplinary action.

-It is illegal under the Consumer Protection Act 2007, Section 55 (1) (q) for editorial comment to be used to promote a product if it is not made clear that the promotion is a paid promotion.
-Conviction can lead to a penalty of up to €3,000 fine and six months in prision.
+It is illegal under the Consumer Protection Act 2007 for editorial comment to be used to promote a product if it is not made clear that the promotion is a paid promotion.

 Get the latest PR news